RyanBrushett/Ticklist/README.md

 TODO:

-1) Need to add Tick and Undo functionality.
+1) Need to add an undo functionality.

 NICE TO HAVE:

 1) Possibly a search?
+2) Migrate to deadbolt for authentication

 NOTES: